pattonsgirl/CEG2350/Labs/Lab04/README.md

 If you don't make it through all of a step or don't complete all steps, leave heavy comments for partial credit considerations.

 1. Create a bash script named `validator`.
 The script should take a file name as input.
 If the file does not exist, have script print an error message and exit.
 If the file does exist, have script sort the content & remove duplicate entries.
 Output unique entries to a file named `clean1.txt`
-2. Add to script to use content of `clean1.txt` and **match** only entries that start with a combination of letters (case-insensitive) or digits.
+2. Add to script to use content of `clean1.txt` and **match** only entries that start with letters (case-insensitive) or digits.
 Output only valid matches to `clean2.txt`
 3. Add to script to use content of `clean2.txt` and **remove matching** entries that contain consecutive (2 or more in a row) non-alphanumeric characters, such as dots (.), underscores (_), and hyphens (-).
 Output only matches that do not contain consecutive non-alphanumeric characters to `clean3.txt`
 4. Add to script to use content of `clean3.txt` and **match** entries that end in a valid domain name.
 A domain name is after the @ sign and must consist of letters (case-insensitive) or digits, followed by a dot (.), and end with a top-level domain (TLD) of `com` OR `org`OR `net`.
 Output only valid matches to `clean4.txt`